Redline-Studios/rs-prison/README.md

 ## Credits:
 - IN1GHTM4R3 - https://github.com/IN1GHTM4R3/qb-prison - The Original Resource
-- Primal#4155 - Original Targeting
 - xViperAG https://github.com/xViperAG - New rework
 - xThrasherrr https://github.com/xThrasherrr - New Rework
-- NoobySloth - Created Prison Shank Model
-- QB-Core Framework - For creating the framework!
-- Jimathy666 - Inspiration on the Locker Spawn (jim-mechanic)

 -----------------------------------------------------------------------------------------------------------------

-# License

-    QBCore Framework
-    Copyright (C) 2021 Joshua Eger

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>